 This page offers you information about the costs of justice in Hungary.
+For a more in-depth analysis on the costs of proceedings, please consult the following case studies:

 Regulatory framework governing the fees of legal professions